A Transdisciplinary Approach for Generating Synthetic but Realistic Domestic Sex Trafficking Networks: Outputs

-The number of victims in operations produced by the network generator is similar to the number of victims in the operations investigated by Cockbain.
+The number of victims in operations produced by the network generator is similar to the number of victims in the operations investigated by Cockbain and in the operations described by the survivor-centered advisory group.
 Additionally, the arc densities and degree centralization scores of the synthetic operations all fall in the range of arc densities and degree centralization scores of the real operations.
-Excluding operation 4, operation Engage, and operation Central, which are all complete networks, the arc densities of the synthetic networks are higher than that of operations Span and Chalice, while the degree centralization scores of the synthetic networks are lower than the real networks.
-This is likely due to the pod structure in the synthetic networks.
-In operations with larger pods, the arc density will be larger and the degree centralization will be smaller.
-The pod structure also likely explains the significant difference in the betweenness centralization scores between the synthetic and real networks.
-While operation $3$ has a betweenness centralization score similar to operations Span and Chalice, operations $1$ and $2$ have betweenness centralization scores of $1$.
-This is because these two networks have the same structure: one pod with two victims, and one isolated victim, with a single arc from the isolated victim to one victim in the pod.
-These results suggest that although there is variation in the synthetic generators, they do share similarities with those produced through case file analysis on sex trafficking networks.
-This is important as the generator is able to create more synthetic networks for OR analysis.
+Excluding operation 4, operation AG1, operation Engage, and operation Central, which are all complete networks, the arc densities of the synthetic networks are higher than that of operations Span and Chalice, while the degree centralization scores of the synthetic networks are lower than the real networks investigated by Cockbain.
+However, the synthetic networks have degree centralization scores similar to that of the networks provided by the advisory group.
+This is likely due to the cluster structure in the synthetic networks, which was recommended by the advisory group.
+In operations with larger clusters, the arc density will be larger and the degree centralization will be smaller.
+The cluster structure also likely explains the significant difference in the betweenness centralization scores between the synthetic and real networks.
+While operation $3$ has a betweenness centralization score similar to operations Span and Chalice and AG2.3, operations $1$ and $2$ have betweenness centralization scores of $1$, matching AG2.2.
+This is because these three networks have the same structure: one cluster with two victims, and one isolated victim, with a single arc from the isolated victim to one victim in the cluster.
+These results suggest that although there is variation in the synthetic networks, they do share similarities with those produced through case file analysis on sex trafficking networks, as well as the networks provided by the advisory group.
+This is important as the generator is able to create more synthetic networks that are reflective of multiple data sources, which can be used for OR analysis.

-Once the generator has produced the desired number of operations, the social network amongst traffickers is generated to create the full sex trafficking network.
-Figure \ref{fig:sampleNet} displays a sex trafficking network with the five operations in Figure \ref{fig:sampleOps}.
-At this point, OR models, such as network interdiction could be applied to the full network with appropriate modifications to the data.